 Your trailer weight and your trailer tongue weight can be found in your owner’s manual.

 The tongue weight should not exceed 15% of the overall trailer weight as a rule of thumb.
 However, if you have a lot of heavy items like a big refrigerator in the front of your trailer, your trailer might become heavier.
 Don’t forget about the weight of the batteries and the propane tank when it’s full.
 You can simply calculate the tongue weight by knowing how much your trailer weighs when it’s completely loaded.

-If you employ a weight distribution system, tongue weight isn’t the only thing you should be aware of.
-If you utilize a weight distribution hitch, you’ll most likely require the jack to elevate the back end of your vehicle and trailer to connect and disconnect the weight distribution trailer hitch.
+If you employ a weight distribution system, the tongue weight isn’t the only thing you should be aware of.
+If you utilize a weight-distribution hitch, you’ll most likely require the jack to elevate the back end of your vehicle and trailer to connect and disconnect the weight distribution trailer hitch.